-Generally, you can purchase income protection insurance via your super or through a financial adviser, for example.
-If you choose to purchase your income protection insurance through your super the premium comes out of your super, which is in pre-tax dollars.
+Generally, you can purchase income protection insurance via an insurance company, broker, adviser or through your super fund.
+If you choose to purchase your income protection insurance through your super the premium comes out of your super.

-Alternatively, if you pay directly, you’ll have to pay with after-tax dollars, but you may be able to claim your insurance premiums on your tax return1.
+Alternatively, if you pay directly, you’ll have to pay with after-tax dollars, but you may be able to claim your insurance premiums on your tax return2.

-Firstly, you’ll need to provide to your insurer all the necessary documents for your claim to be considered, such as your personal details, financial situation and medical information.
+Firstly, you’ll need to provide your insurer with all the necessary documents for your claim to be considered, such as your personal details, financial situation and medical information.

 Is income protection insurance right for me?

-Income protection insurance has helped many Australians to get through a difficult time without the added stress of worrying about how to pay the bills and look after their family3.
+Income protection insurance has helped many Australians to get through a difficult time without the added stress of worrying about how to pay the bills and look after their family4.

 Everyone’s situation is different, so you need to think about what’s right for you.

-If you are employed by an organisation, you may already have income protection insurance included in your super (sometimes called salary continuance or temporary incapacity cover), so check with your super fund.
-Make sure the amount you are covered for would provide enough to cover your everyday expenses, as well as any medical or rehabilitation bills.
+If you are employed by an organisation, you may already have income protection insurance included in your super, so do check with your super fund.
+Also, make sure the amount you are covered for would provide enough to cover your everyday expenses, as well as any medical or rehabilitation costs.

 If you’re self-employed, you may not have income protection insurance, so you may decide to buy it separately.
-Check what it covers, how much it costs and how long you’ll be paid for.
+Remember to check what it covers, how much it costs and how long you’ll be paid for.